Woweeza/Linus_BlueStampPortfolio/index.md

 ## Next Steps

-My next steps are going to be doing a modification to my robot where I can talk to it and use my voice to control it instead of pressing buttons.
+My next steps are going to be doing a modification to my robot where I can talk to it and use my voice to control it instead of pressing buttons.-->

 # Second Milestone